Songtech-0912/songtech-0912.github.io/content/intro-quantum-phys.md

 +++
-title = "Introductory Quantum Physics" date = 2024-05-07
+title = "Introduction to Quantum Mechanics" date = 2024-05-07
 +++

-This a mini-book on quantum physics, with topics covered including wavefunctions, various solutions of the time-dependent and independent Schrödinger equation, the uncertainty principle, and expectation values.
+This a mini-book on quantum mechanics at a beginner's level, with topics covered including wavefunctions, various solutions of the time-dependent and independent Schrödinger equation, the uncertainty principle, and expectation values.

 <!-- more -->